To manually add multiple-choice questions in the test, follow these steps:

 These frameworks are already available on the product that you can use to assess candidates.
 You can select any one of the front end and backend frameworks by following these steps:

 - Select the required front end and backend frameworks.
-For example, you can select Angular JS as the front end framework and Django as the backend framework.
+For example, you can select Angular JS as the front end framework and Spring as the backend framework.

 - Click Save as draft.